Tyratox/vendure-product-recommendations/README.md

 `yarn add vendure-product-recommendations`

-Step 2): Import the vendure plugin from `vendure-product-recommendations/plugin` and add it the `plugins` section in
+Step 2): Import the vendure plugin from `vendure-product-recommendations` and add it the `plugins` section in

 `vendure-config.ts`:

-	import { ProductRecommendationPlugin } from "vendure-product-recommendations/plugin";
+	import { ProductRecommendationsPlugin } from "vendure-product-recommendations";
 	...
 	export const config: VendureConfig = {
 	  ...
 	  plugins: [
 	    ...,
-		ProductRecommendationPlugin
+		ProductRecommendationsPlugin
 	  ]
 	}